-- (a) The Tribe is hereby authorized and permitted to operate only the following Gaming Activities under the terms and conditions set forth in the Compact: - (1) Gaming Devices. - (2) Any banking or percentage card games. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state are permitted to do so under state and federal law. - (4) Off-track wagering on horse races pursuant to the requirements in the document attached hereto as Appendix D.

-- (b) Nothing in this Compact shall in any way limit, restrict or regulate the Tribe's right to operate any game that is class II gaming under IGRA, or any class II gaming facility. - (c) Nothing herein shall be construed to authorize or permit the operation of any Class III Gaming that the State lacks the power to authorize or permit under the California Constitution. - (d) The Tribe shall not engage in Class III Gaming that is not expressly authorized in this section 3.0 of this Compact.
-If the State authorizes Class III Gaming activities not expressly authorized in this Compact, the parties shall, at the Tribe's request, enter into good-faith negotiations pursuant to IGRA to amend this section of this Compact for the sole purpose of adding the newly authorized Class III Gaming activity.
+- (a) The Tribe is hereby authorized and permitted to operate only the following Gaming Activities under the terms and conditions set forth in the Compact: - (1) Gaming Devices. - (2) Any banking or percentage card games. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state are permitted to do so under state and federal law. - (4) Off-track wagering on horse races at a satellite wagering facility pursuant to the requirements in the document attached hereto as Appendix D. - (b) Nothing herein shall be construed to preclude the Tribe from offering class II gaming at the Tribe's Gaming Facility. - (c) Nothing herein shall be construed to authorize or permit the operation of any Class III Gaming that the State lacks the power to authorize or permit under article IV, section 19, subdivision (f), of the California Constitution. - (d) The Tribe shall not engage in Class III Gaming that is not expressly authorized in this Compact.